Vic Hub

 e: julian.hill@foodandfibregippsland.com.au

-This project centres around a demonstration of soil moisture sensors for Gippsland’s vegetable industry, providing an opportunity for vegetable growers to experiment with using soil moisture sensors in the context of short-cycle crops, a setting which has not seen much adoption of the technology.
+This project centres around the installation and demonstration of advanced irrigation sensors for Gippsland’s vegetable industry, providing an opportunity for vegetable growers to experiment with using soil moisture monitoring in the context of short-cycle crops, a setting which has not seen much adoption of the technology.

-1. To increase the water use efficiency of the host landholder over the peak vegetable growing season, between September 2021 and March 2022.
+1. increase the water use efficiency of the host landholder over the peak vegetable growing season;

-2. To increase the adoption of soil moisture monitoring technology by Gippsland’s intensive vegetable growing industry by the end of the project (August 2022).
+2. increase the adoption of soil moisture monitoring technology by Gippsland’s intensive vegetable growing industry by the end of the project (currently extended to June 2025); and

 • Agriculture Victoria (Alexis Killoran, Billy Marshall, Scott Botten)